🔍 공개 퀴즈 검색

 The 10% rule states that:

-1. 10% of organisms survive
+1. 10% of organisms survive each year

-2. Food chains have 10 levels
+2. Food chains always have 10 levels

-3. 10% of sunlight is captured
+3. 10% of sunlight is captured by plants

 Why is only about 1% of sunlight captured by producers?

-1. Plants are inefficient
+1. Plants are inherently inefficient

-2. Too much oxygen
+2. Too much oxygen in the atmosphere

-4. Not enough CO₂
+4. Not enough CO₂ in the atmosphere

 Energy pyramids are always pyramid-shaped because: